Dr Henry Clarke

 Profile

-I am currently a research-active Lecturer in Roman History and Culture at the University of Leeds.
-I completed a BA in Literae Humaniores (Classics) at New College, Oxford (2007–2011), and in July 2009 I received accredited theoretical and practical archaeological training during an excavation of the Celtic-Iron Age Necropolis and Roman settlement at Pintia in Central Spain with the University of Valladolid and ArchaeoSpain.
-I then completed my MA in Classics at the University of Leeds (2011–12) with a specialisation in Roman history, historiography and archaeology, and a dissertation on Roman actions and local attitudes amongst Celtiberian chiefdoms in Central Spain (197–133 BC).
-Having completed my MA, I went on to work in Libraries and Learning Innovation at Leeds Metropolitan University (now Leeds Beckett University).
-I volunteered concurrently as a Database Assistant for the Canal and River Trust's National Moorings Team.
-I also began working an Assistant Examiner and Specialist Marker in Ancient History for Oxford, Cambridge & RSA Examinations (OCR) in 2012, a post I continue to hold.
+I am a research-active Lecturer in Roman History and Culture at the University of Leeds.
+I completed a BA in Literae Humaniores (Classics) at New College, Oxford (2007–2011).
+In 2009 I received accredited theoretical and practical archaeological training during an excavation of the Celtic-Iron Age Necropolis and Roman settlement at Pintia in Central Spain with the University of Valladolid and ArchaeoSpain.
+I completed my MA in Classics at the University of Leeds (2011–12) with a specialisation in Roman history, historiography and archaeology, and a dissertation on Roman actions and local attitudes amongst Celtiberian chiefdoms in Central Spain (197–133 BC).
+In 2012, I began working as an Assistant Examiner and Specialist Marker in Ancient History for Oxford, Cambridge & RSA Examinations (OCR) in 2012, a post I continue to hold.

 I began my doctoral research at the University of Leeds in September 2013 under the supervision of Dr Penny Goodman, and graduated in July 2018.
 My PhD thesis was titled: 'The Durius Valley Project: Local Identity, Cultural Change, and Landscape Relationships in Roman Spain and Portugal'.
 Further information about my doctoral research is detailed in the 'Research Interests' section of this profile page.

 During the final year of my PhD, I was appointed to a Teaching Fellowship in Roman History and Culture at the University of Leeds in September 2016.
-From March to August 2018, I held a Visiting Postdoctoral Research Fellowship at the Leeds Humanities Research Institute.
-In July 2018, I was appointed to a full-time Teaching Fellowship and I was subsequently after appointed as a research-active Lecturer in Roman History and Culture.
+In 2018 I held a Visiting Postdoctoral Research Fellowship at the Leeds Arts and Humanities Research Institute before being appointed as an ongoing research-active Lecturer in Roman History and Culture at the University of Leeds in 2021.

 Responsibilities